lham/tonguetwister/README.md

 The development is somewhat inactive at the moment.
 The current focus is to improve the Lingo parser, as well as writing a gui for development.

+# Setup
+The project is written in python 3.6.
+It is recommended to use a virtual environment when running the project locally.

+Begin by updating the following pip-packages:

+    pip -U install pip setuptools pip-tools

+Then run

+    pip-sync requirements.lock

 # Usage
 To see the decompilation of a single script, run: